Commercial Bank Business Plan Checklist: 23 Documents Lenders Demand

 Experian Commercial Credit Reports are standard at most banks.
 Dun & Bradstreet business credit scores get checked on its own.
 Equifax Business Credit Reports round out the big three credit agencies.

-The Federal Reserve Bank of St. Louis publishes quarterly data on commercial lending standards.
-Their surveys show that 67% of banks tightened credit standards in 2024.
-This affects your bank business plan needs success rate.
+The Bank of St. Louis publishes quarterly data on commercial lending standards.
+About 2 in 3 banks tightened credit standards in 2024.
+This affects your bank business plan success rate.

 What Are the 23 Must-Have Documents?